pupilfirst/wd201-scripts/user-authentication/create-users-table-with-sequelize-migration/README.md

 };
 ```
 Now, as our migration is ready, we can simply run it.
 But before that, I want to add some validations for the `email` column.
-I want it to set two constraint to it: `NOT NULL` and `UNIQUE`.
+I want to add constraints to it: `NOT NULL` and `UNIQUE`.
 For that, we will simply change:
 ```js
 email: {
   type: Sequelize.STRING,